 Creating a Miyawaki forest is about setting up a real forest ecosystem.
 Over the years, flowering plants, herbs, mosses, and mushrooms will appear under the cover of trees.
-The forest provide shelters for many animals: birds, insects, small mammals.
-A Dutch study showed that animal biodiversity of a Miyawaki forest is on average 18 times higher than that of a conventional forest.
-Depending on the species, we can observe from 2 to 162 times more.
+Forests provide shelters for many animals: birds, insects, small mammals.
+A Dutch study showed that animal biodiversity in a Miyawaki micro-forest is on average 18 times higher than that of a conventional urban forest.

-If you feel blue, go green : Miyawaki forests provide many moments for relaxation and well-being.
-When part of the living environment, forests help reduce stress, cardiovascular and respiratory diseases.
-As a place to walk, and during planting events, they promote social contact, particularly in urban areas.
+If you feel blue, go green : Miyawaki forests provide moments for relaxation and well-being.
+When part of the environment, forests help reduce stress, cardiovascular and respiratory diseases.
+Micro-forests are places to walk to, and during planting events, they promote social contact, particularly in urban areas.

 A Miyawaki forest is both a sponge and an anti-pollution umbrella.
 Trees are able to absorb and remove toxic particulate matter with their leaves (at least up to 15% of particulate matter).
-Forest cover also has a mechanical barrier effect preventing some of the pollution from crossing it.
+Forest cover act as a mechanical barrier effect preventing part of the pollution going through it.

 A Miyawaki forest is one of the most favorable forms of vegetation for reducing noise pollution.
-An anti-noise Miyawaki forest keeps improving its performance from year to year as it grows allowing a reduction of around 10 dB.
-It represents an alternative to noise barriers or an inexpensive and aesthetically appreciated addition.
+A micro-forest decrease noise by 10dB with 5m width only with performance improving from year to year as it grows.
+It represents an alternative to noise barriers.
+It is much cheaper and it looks better.

-The presence of a tree cover at properties can increase their price by several thousand euros.
-It goes without saying that a greener and more natural place of residence is very attractive: the inhabitants benefit from all the benefits mentioned above.
+The presence of a tree cover on real estate properties is much looked after.
+Micro-forests can increase their price by several thousand euros.
+It goes without saying that a greener and more natural place of residence is very attractive: the inhabitants get all the benefits mentioned above.

 Do you want to know more about benchmark studies? >>> View the report